RSI

 Conversely, a down period is characterized by the close being lower than the previous period's close (note that D is nonetheless a positive number), U=0 D={\text{close}}_{{\text{previous}}}-{\text{close}}_{{\text{now}}}

 If the last close is the same as the previous, both U and D are zero.
-The average U and D are calculated using an n-period smoothed or modified moving average (SMMA or MMA) which is an exponentially smoothed Moving Average with α = 1/period.
-Some commercial packages, like AIQ, use a standard exponential moving average (EMA) as the average instead of Wilder's SMMA.
+The average U and D are calculated using an n-period smoothed or modified moving averagearrow-up-right (SMMA or MMA) which is an exponentially smoothedarrow-up-right Moving Average with α = 1/period.
+Some commercial packages, like AIQ, use a standard exponential moving averagearrow-up-right (EMA) as the average instead of Wilder's SMMA.

 Wilder originally formulated the calculation of the moving average as: newval = (prevval * (period - 1) + newdata) / period.
 This is fully equivalent to the aforementioned exponential smoothing.
 New data is simply divided by period which is equal to the alpha calculated value of 1/period.
 Previous average values are modified by (period -1)/period which in effect is period/period - 1/period and finally 1 - 1/period which is 1 - alpha.